Creepy bugs, snakes and Tarantulas – who needs them?

-Are they native to Mexico
+Are they native to Mexico?

-It turns out that Mexico holds the second place spot in the world for the number of tarantula species and it could very well be number one as only a few people have taken a big interest in them (well, that doesn’t surprise me!).
+It turns out that Mexico holds the second-place spot in the world for the number of tarantula species and it could very well be number one as only a few people have taken a big interest in them (well, that doesn’t surprise me!).

 At last count, there were 66 species in Mexico, with the most common being the Brachypelma genus and the Aphonopelma.

-How did the Tarantula get its name
+How did the Tarantula get its name?

-The question remains though, if these spiders were unrelated to the tarantula of today, how did the name come to be in other areas like Mexico?
-A lot of the settlers in this area came from southern Spain and Italy and most likely came across big hairy spiders and associated them with their large spiders, the tarantola, back home.
+The question remains though if these spiders were unrelated to the tarantula of today, how did the name come to be in other areas like Mexico?
+A lot of the settlers in this area came from southern Spain and Italy and most likely came across big hairy spiders and associated them with their large spiders, the Tarantola, back home.

-Are tarantulas poisonous or dangerous
+Are tarantulas poisonous or dangerous?

 Despite their big size and hairy bodies, they are not poisonous but can inflict a nasty bite.
 All tarantulas are venomous, not to be confused with poisonous.
 Bites can cause serious discomfort that might persist for some time.
-Some bites are severe enough to cause spasms which can recur over several days.
+Some bites are severe enough to cause spasms that can recur over several days.

 The bite of the African tarantula can cause strong hallucinations.
 Should you be the unfortunate recipient of a bite from any tarantula, it is wise to seek medical attention.
 Allergic reactions can occur in some cases because proteins are present in the toxins.
 Just for the record, they really don’t like to be handled!

-What can threaten a tarantula
+What can threaten a tarantula?

 Are tarantulas immune to other predators?
 Apparently not!
-A pregnant parasitic pepsis wasp will paralyze an unsuspecting tarantula with its sting and lay eggs on its body.
+A pregnant parasitic Pepsis wasp will paralyze an unsuspecting tarantula with its sting and lay eggs on its body.
 When the eggs hatch, the tarantula is eaten alive by the wasp larvae.